 Parrot life hack # 20 Removing stains (hint: get them while they’re fresh!)

-Parrot life hack # 21 Unused popsicle sticks and coffee stirrers
+Parrot life hack # 21 Unused popsicle sticks and coffee stirrers as toys

 Parrot Life hack #22 The cat carrier